kantega/llm-starter-and-workbench/README.md

 1. a set of JBang 'scripts' that implement variants of pretty minimal chatbots
 2. a workbench for trying out various components and techniques supported by Langchain4J, such as document 'ingestion', embeddings, chat language models and RAG

-The scripts give a quick introduction to basic concepts as code, while the workbench allows playing around more interactively.
+The scripts give a quick introduction to basic concepts as code.
+Each script can be run with `jbang <path-to-script>`, e.g. `jbang jbang/MinimalChat.java`.

+The workbench allows playing around more interactively.
+Built it with `mvn install` and run with `mvn quarkus:dev -f app` (but note the requirements below).

 ## Requirements